joost-de-vries/sbt-typescript/README.md

 The following `tsc` compiler options are managed by `sbt-typescript` so setting them in `tsconfig.json` has no effect: `outDir` and `rootDir`.

 ##history
-I started this plugin because the features I mentioned above where [missing](https://github.com/ArpNetworking/sbt-typescript/issues/1) in the [existing](https://github.com/ArpNetworking/sbt-typescript/issues/31) [plugins](https://github.com/ArpNetworking/sbt-typescript/issues/23#issuecomment-158099296).
+I started this plugin because the features I mentioned above were [missing](https://github.com/ArpNetworking/sbt-typescript/issues/1) in the [existing](https://github.com/ArpNetworking/sbt-typescript/issues/31) [plugins](https://github.com/ArpNetworking/sbt-typescript/issues/23#issuecomment-158099296).
 And I'd like Play and sbt(-web) to be kickass build tools for Typescript and Angular2 applications.
 Also I wanted to give back to the open source community.
-But not by writing javascript if I could just as well write Typescript. :smile:
+But not by writing javascript if I could just as well write Typescript...
 Kudos to Brendan Arp for his [javascript tsc driver](https://github.com/ArpNetworking/sbt-typescript/blob/master/src/main/resources/typescriptc.js) to get me started.